The VM-Series firewall functionality is very similar

 Up to 10 total ports can be configured; this is a VMware

 limitation.
-One port is used for management traffic and up to 9
+One port will be used for management traffic and up

 Only the vmxnet3 driver is supported.